OGRECave/ogre/Docs/src/scripts.md

 @par
 Default: last\_render\_queue 95

+<a name="thread_groups"></a>

+## thread_groups

+Passes of type `compute` operate on an absract "compute space".
+This space is typically diveded into threads and thread groups (work groups).
+The size of a thread group is defined inside the compute shader itself.
+This defines how many groups should be launched.

+@par
+Example: if you want to process a 256x256px image and have a thread group size of 16x16x1, you want to specify `16 16 1` here as well.

+@par
+Format: thread_groups &lt;groups_x&gt; &lt;groups_y&gt; &lt;groups_z&gt;

 <a name="compositor_005fpass_005fmaterial_005fscheme"></a><a name="material_005fscheme-2"></a>

 ## material\_scheme

 If set, indicates the material scheme to use for this pass only.
 Useful for performing special-case rendering effects.
-This will overwrite the scheme if set at the target scope as well.
+This will overwrite any scheme set in the parent @ref Compositor-Target-Passes.
 @par
 Format: material\_scheme &lt;scheme name&gt;
 @par
 Default: None

-## Clear Section {#Clear-Section}
+## clear {#Clear-Section}

 For passes of type ’clear’, this section defines the buffer clearing parameters.